khoa-yelo/BIOS270-AU25/Writeups/WriteUp3.md

 Explain the role of CHUNK_SIZE and why it is necessary:
 - CHUNK_SIZE sets how many rows are uploaded to BigQuery at a time.
   It is necessary since it prevents memory overload and upload failures by splitting large data into smaller, manageable parts.

+Explain why the following chunk configuration makes sense
+- This means each chunk stores 1,000 proteins, with all of their associated feature values what kind of data access pattern is expected
+- Accessing proteins in small batches (like 1,000 at a time). why does this align with biological use cases?
+-Bio data is often processed in groups of proteins, not all at once, making batch reading faster and memory-efficient.